zeromq/zeromq.org/README.md

-# ZeroMQ New Website
+# ZeroMQ Website

 Website is using [hugo static website engine](https://gohugo.io/) and [netlify](https://www.netlify.com/) for hosting.

-You can check it out at https://new.zeromq.org
+You can check it out at https://zeromq.org

 ## Contribute